 Another Beer, Please

-The ironic intent behind the title of the fourth lecture from Designing Freedom — “Science in the Service of Man” — is made plain almost from the very outset.
+The ironic intent behind the title of the fourth lecture from Designing Freedom — “Science in the Service of Man” — becomes obvious from almost the very start.
 Stafford begins with a few brief sketches intended to convey the myriad ways by which, to his mind, “science and technology are driven relentlessly forward towards a society of conspicuous consumption, since this is the only development that our economic machinery can countenance… [b]ut I believe that the society of conspicuous consumption is proving to be the most alienating force the world has ever known, and that the fantastic consumption of drugs (both legally prescribed and illegally acquired) is a useful index of the degree of alienation now in evidence”.

-That is the gist of it, anyways.
-I’ve summarised it here in part so that you might skip reading or listening for yourself, but mostly because it helps to tee up these next few, vital excerpts:
+That is the gist of his introduction, anyways.
+I’ve summarised it here in part so that you might skip reading or listening for yourself, but mostly because it helps to tee up these next few vital passages:

 It follows that science has to be handled in a new way.
 There is only one solution that I can see.
 It is to remove the control of science and technology from those who alone can finance its development, and to vest its control in the people.
 As to scientists and technologists themselves, they are truly servants of that public; whereas the present tendency is to turn them into an elite instrument of those who have the economic power over scientific systems themselves.
 That way lies technocracy, and we are perilously close to it already.